flashwing-04/showtime-website-project-archive/content/ss22/bachelor/b5-krisen-und-katastrophenmanagement/features.md

 +++

 {{<section title="Map" >}}
 The map is the **heart** of heriam and is therefore the main page.
-Even if the user navigates into one of the drawers the map will be displayed in the background.
+Even if the user navigates into one of the drawers, the map will be displayed in the background.
 {{</section>}}

 {{<image src="MainScreenshot.jpg" alt="main page" >}}

 {{<section title="Markers" >}}
-**Keeping track of all the dangers and important locations** is one of the main functionalities of hereiam, hence the users are able to mark differnt locations and set various points on the map.
-To keep the points distinguishable the user can choose individual and contrasting icons from a selection of symbols.
+**Keeping track of all the dangers and important locations** is one of the main functionalities of hereiam, hence the users are able to mark different locations and set various points on the map.
+To keep the points distinguishable, the user can choose individual and contrasting icons from a selection of symbols.
 {{</section>}}

-{{<section title="Missons" >}}
+{{<section title="Missions" >}}
 **Missions can be created** with different individual properties and then be added to the list of active missions.
 The users of hereiam will mainly be rescue teams and their members and each of them will take part in different missions.
 Hence, the users can **join and leave active missions**.
 {{</section>}}

-{{<section title="Misson Overview" >}}
+{{<section title="Mission Overview" >}}
 The user can navigate to a **mission overview** that shows every active mission and from which the user can select and join one.
 When the users joined a mission they can view a **briefing** of their current active mission and  its details.
 {{</section>}}